top of page

 Are Border Terriers hypoallergenic?

-Borders Terriers are considered a hypoallergenic dog breed.
-Their wiry-coated coat should be hand stripped a few times a year to maintain their low shedding qualities.
+Their wiry-coated coat should be hand-stripped a few times yearly to maintain their low shedding qualities.
 That said, no dog is completely hypoallergenic as they will permanently shed dander or saliva to some extent.

 A dog might not be a good choice for people with severe allergies.
 To minimise allergic reactions, hoover regularly, clean the dog bed at least once a week, create doggy-free zones, and reduce soft furnishings like carpets that can trap dead skin cells.